vuorenkoski/tugurium/README.md

 ## Development environment

-Backend is runnign in http://localhost:4000/
+Backend is running in http://localhost:4000/

-Backend is runnign in http://localhost:3000/
+Frontend is running in http://localhost:3000/

 ### Set up the database